YasmineBB/saucehub/README.md

   - User is taken to Thank You page when submitting the form.
 * Thank You Page
   - User can navigate to any other page after subitting the form.
-  - User is able to click on suggested link to Make Your Sauce page as a next step.
+  - User is able to click on suggested link to Make Your Sauce page as a next step which is also highlighted in green with a slightly larger font size to be accessible to the user.

 ### Mobile Testing

 * The site is fully fuctional on Android devices using Google Chrome and Safari.
 One bug is present viewing the page on Safari and Chrome on iOS devices which is explained below in Unfixed Bugs.
 *
-### Validator Testing

-* HTML
-* CSS

 screen sizes

 ### Unfixed Bugs

+One bug that remains after testing is the background images not rendering on iOS devices, which dont support the background-attachment: fixed property, due to a bug.
+This is the case on both Safari and Chrome.
+In testing this issue I first compressed the images which didnt solve the issue.
-The only bug that remains after testing is a bug within Apple. iOS devices dont seem to render After deliberating and I decided to keep the styling which works on the majority of devices and on desktop.
+After deliberating, I decided not to redesign and compromise on the styling, which works on the majority of devices and on desktop, for the purposes of this project.

 ## Deployment